 5. You are coming my way when you state that “On a behavioral ecological level, the varying degrees of culture are forms of social adaptation to cope and survive in a biological environment”.

 6. I do indeed suggest that intelligence parameters are “the building blocks of culture.

 7. When you state “other primates aren’t as intelligent as humans?” you again use two different definitions of intelligence in one sentence.

-9. I do not suggest that "culture… (can be used) to predict future evolution".
-I do suggest that presently we comprehend the up-to-now two major junctions of Earth-life evolution, celling and culture.
-If we can guesstimate what other capability in addition to culture might enhance human surviveability it might be tantamount to foreseeing future human evolution, to reading tommorow's newspaper headlines.
+9. I do not suggest that “culture… (can be used) to predict future evolution”.
+I do suggest that presently we comprehend the up-to-now two major junctions of Earth-life evolution, celling, and culture.
+If we can guesstimate what another capability in addition to culture might enhance human survivability it might be tantamount to foreseeing future human evolution, to reading tomorrow’s newspaper headlines.